-AOTMP University offers over 25 different courses on telecom security.
-But a good place to begin is to understand some of the essential elements for maintaining information security.
-In our AOTMP Efficiency First Tools portal, we have created a checklist to verify, identify, and evaluate common areas in telecom security.
-Today, let’s walk through just a few of those steps to get a better understanding of where to start when learning key elements for telecom security.
+AOTMP® University offers over 25 different courses on telecom security — it’s the best place place to begin to understand some of the essential elements for maintaining information security.
+In our AOTMP® Efficiency First Tools portal, we have checklists to help you verify, identify, and evaluate common telecom security opportunities.

 - Identify relevant telecom information systems that contain confidential data.
 This also includes listing all relevant regulations.

 - Develop/implement a security plan.
-Ensure that the information security plan is reasonable and in compliance with all regulations required in all geographical locations.
+Ensure that the information security plan is reasonable and complies with all regulations.
 Be aware and plan for all potential financial, regulatory, and reputation risks

 - Categorize and prioritize telecom information and data.

-It is important that your team understands how emerging technology will be used in their environment and are completely comfortable with how to mesh existing knowledge with new concepts.
-Let’s take a high-level look at some innovations in technology that will impact any digital transformation.
+It’s important that your team understands how emerging technology will be used in their environment and are completely comfortable with how to mesh existing knowledge with new concepts.
+Let’s take a high-level look at some innovations in technology that will impact any digital transformation together.

-- Blockchains are “Intranet-based infrastructures” by nature (similar to LANs/WANs &/or ERP systems, they function w/in a specific domain.
-A blockchain is “an enabling infrastructure template” that requires a plethora of Applications, Processes, Solutions and layered-services to drive those templates).
-This is important to understand as blockchains could be set up to help telecom management in many ways, from smart contracts to better supply chain solution support.
+- Blockchains are “intranet-based infrastructures” by nature that function within a specific domain.
+A blockchain is “an enabling infrastructure template” that requires a plethora of applications, processes, solutions and layered services to work.
+This is important because blockchains can be setup to help telecom management in many ways, from smart contracts to better supply chain solution support.

-- As we move forward into an “always connected” world, understanding how 5G will specifically impact your business is something every telecom team should consider.
-A good example of a major impact we’ll see with 5G is the change in non-networked areas, 5G (with satellite backhaul, mesh-configured devices powered by solar panels designed for low-power wide area networked devices) will be able to provide the information needed for environmental monitoring and agri-business applications of the IoT.
+- As we move toward an “always-connected” world, understanding how 5G impacts your business is something every telecom team should consider.
+A good example is the change in non-networked areas 5G will be able to provide for environmental monitoring and agri-business Internet of Things (IoT) applications.

-- AI is a broad concept and something we deal with every day, in your car on the way to work today or sitting at your desk using the internet.
-But, true machine learning is also becoming more used and making a larger impact for many organizations.
-An example of how this technology is truly changing the way that business operates can be seen in the area of NLP, where we are starting to find machine learning used to allow systems to read and interpret text for outcome prediction and real-time issue resolution.
+- Artificial Intelligence (AI) is a broad concept and something we’re starting to deal with every day.
+But true machine learning is also becoming more widely used by many organizations.
+An example of how this technology is truly changing the way that business operates can be seen in the area of Natural Language Processing (NLP), where we’re starting to find machine learning system controls being used to read and interpret text for outcome prediction and real-time issue resolution.